Is There Such A Thing As Free Advertising On Facebook?

 But Are Facebook Ads Worth It?

-A large audience and relatively little or no financial investment make it a great advertising choice for companies with great products and services, but small budgets.
+A large audience and relatively little or no financial investment make it a great advertising choice for companies with great products and services.

 This makes free advertising on Facebook sound good, right?

 Posting across social media to help drive sales and increase your branding message may amplify your efforts.

-Limited Organic Reach
+Limited Facebook Organic Reach